panda-re/panda/docs/manual.md

 [`stringsearch`](../qemu/panda_plugins/stringsearch), and
 [`file_taint`](../qemu/panda_plugins/file_taint).

-## A Tour of Qemu
+## A Tour of QEMU

 In order to use PANDA, you will need to understand at least some things about the underlying emulator, QEMU.
-In truth, the more you know about Qemu the better, but that it is a complicated beast
+In truth, the more you know about QEMU the better, but that it is a complicated beast

-### Qemu's Monitor
+### QEMU's Monitor

 This is how you can access and control the emulator, to do all manner of things including connecting an ISO to the CD drive and recording execution.
-For full details on what you do with the monitor, consult the Qemu manual.
+For full details on what you do with the monitor, consult the QEMU manual.

-The most common way of interacting with the monitor is just via `stdio` in the terminal from which you originally entered the commandline that started up Panda.
+The most common way of interacting with the monitor is just via `stdio` in the terminal from which you originally entered the commandline that started up PANDA.
 To get this to work, just add the following to the end of your
 commandline: `--monitor stdio`.
-There are also ways to connect to the monitor over a telnet port etc -- refer to ethe Qemu manual for details.
+There are also ways to connect to the monitor over a telnet port etc -- refer to ethe QEMU manual for details.

 Here are few monitor functions we commonly need with PANDA.